Hoooid/HaodongTangGroup/content/en/post/24-12-04-IDW/index.md

 Known for its highly technical focus and robust exchange of ideas, IDW provides a platform for both established experts and rising innovators to share their latest findings.
 It attracts participants from academia and industry worldwide, fostering collaborations that shape the future of display and imaging research.

-Ms. Zheng Yixing’s Poster Presentation
+## Poster Presentation

-Ms. Zheng’s poster presentation delved into:
+Zheng's poster focused on:

-Electrical Crosstalk in Quantum Dot CMOS Image Sensors She investigated how signals interfere with one another in densely packed pixel arrays, a major consideration for achieving ultra-high-resolution imaging.
+Electrical crosstalk in quantum-dot CMOS image sensors She investigated how signals interfere with one another in densely packed pixel arrays, a major consideration for achieving ultra-high-resolution imaging.

-Novel Strategies to Mitigate Crosstalk
+Strategies to characterize and reduce crosstalk
 By characterizing the underlying mechanisms of crosstalk, her research helps pave the way for improved image quality and sensor performance.

-Implications for Next-Generation Imaging
+Implications for next-generation imaging
 This work has far-reaching potential for areas such as medical imaging, remote sensing, and consumer electronics, where ultra-high-resolution imaging is increasingly essential.

-Her work stands out as an important step toward enhancing the reliability and clarity of quantum dot imaging technology, aligning with the conference’s mission to advance the state of the art in display and imaging systems.
+Her work contributes to the group's effort to connect quantum-dot photodetector materials with practical image-sensor performance.

-Looking Ahead
+## Looking Ahead

-We extend our heartfelt congratulations to Ms. Zheng Yixing for her dedication and achievements.
-If you missed her poster at IDW 2024, we encourage you to reach out and learn more about her groundbreaking approach to quantum dot sensor design.
+Congratulations to Yixing Zheng for presenting this work at IDW 2024.

-For those interested in display technology, image sensors, and emerging research trends, IDW continues to be a must-attend event—an environment that nurtures innovation, collaboration, and the shaping of tomorrow’s imaging and display frontiers.
+IDW remains an important venue for display technology, image sensors, and emerging imaging systems.